shamblett/mod_dart/README.md

 The module is configured as a standard Apache module using conf directives, see [dart.conf](test/dart.conf) as an example, more on this later.
-Notice that the ```DartExePath``` directive sets the path to the Dart executable to use, this is just a standard Dart executable as found in the any Dart SDK, no special builds of Dart are required to use this module.
+Notice that the ```DartExePath``` directive sets the path to the Dart executable to use, this is just a standard Dart executable as found in the any Dart SDK, no special builds of Dart are required to use this module, nor does your Dart scripts require the loading of a native extension.

 OK, now you have the gist, lets get into some specifics.